derekmorr/Library-Spatial/tools/WinPkg/README.txt

   getPackage.cmd                -- Windows command script that uses the
                                    three tools above

+Version 1.3 fixes a bug in the toolkit's internal "initialize.cmd" script.

 The toolkit is released in the organization shown in the "dist" folder.
 For each release, the "dist" folder is copied into the project's "tags"